youtype/boto3_stubs_docs/mypy_boto3_eks/client.md

 ### list_nodegroups

-Lists the Amazon EKS managed node groups associated with the specified cluster in your AWS account in the specified Region.
+Lists the Amazon EKS managed node groups associated with the specified cluster in your Amazon Web Services account in the specified Region.

 Type annotations for `boto3.client("eks").list_nodegroups` method.